tubearchivist/docs/mkdocs/docs/faq.md

 Heavy users of this project can run into the danger of getting blocked / throttled or soft banned from YouTube.
 Symptoms might not be obvious and the error messages cryptic.
 Users have reported messages and behavior like:

+- `Sign in to confirm you’re not a bot.
+This helps protect our community.`
 - `Playlists that require authentication may not extract correctly without a successful webpage download` but you aren't downloading a private playlist, a sign that YouTube is blocking your requests behind authentication.
 - `Requested format is not available.
 Use --list-formats for a list of available formats` but your download format is valid, a sign that yt-dlp can't extract available streams because your request gets blocked.
 - `Got error: HTTP Error 403: Forbidden` a generic HTTP message that YouTube is blocking your request.